-Indigenous Land Acknowledgment Guide
+Labor and Indigenous Land Acknowledgment Guide

-The NWQMC Justice, Equity, Diversity, and Inclusion Sub-Committee strongly encourages all moderators and speakers at the NMC to acknowledge the Indigenous land on which research took place and / or where the moderator or speaker is from.
+The NWQMC Justice, Equity, Diversity, and Inclusion Workgroup strongly encourages all speakers at the NMC to acknowledge the Indigenous land on which research took place and / or where the speaker is from.
+We also cannot ignore that the 2023 conference location has significant and traumatic connections to slavery, both in the past and the present.
+This is an updated guide to provide information, examples, and links to additional resources about Indigenous land acknowledgments, as well as labor acknowledgments.